Looking to maintain that muscle mass and shredded aesthetic during Ramadan? No problem!

 Stick With What You Know

-Instead of switching up your workout routine which will challenge your body in new and unique ways, look to stay with your existing workouts and what you know.
+Instead of switching up your workout routine which will challenge your body in new and unique ways, look to stay with your existing workouts and what you know during the month of Ramadan.
 You will still build muscle and can sprinkle in new exercises to cause muscle confusion and continue to see growth, but starting a whole new routine may cause you to fight the urge to break the fast even more so and can negatively impact other areas of your daily lifestyle.

-Resistance training is a great way to progressively build muscle mass and staying consistent with this will prove to be key in the long run.
+Resistance training is a great way to progressively build muscle mass and staying consistent with this, especially during Ramadan, will prove to be key in the long run.
 By increasing volume and focusing on power and explosiveness, you can work with things like high-intensity interval training (HIIT) and other forms of resistance training to really give your muscles what they need most (1).

 High Reps & Focus On Intensity

 Sticking with higher intensity will work your muscles effectively and putting in higher reps will continue to build muscle even during a fast.
-Increasing the number of sets and reps for your workout, while putting in different techniques like drop sets will not only work your muscles and target deeper into those muscles, but also ensure you don’t lose muscle, but in fact put lean muscle on.
+Increasing the number of sets and reps for your workout, while putting in different techniques like drop sets will not only work your muscles and target deeper into those muscles, but will also ensure you don’t lose muscle.
+It can also in fact assist you in putting lean muscle on.
 Lighter weight will allow you to maintain muscle mass and also allow you to perform these higher reps without putting yourself in a hole.

 How To Optimize Your Nutrition Routine